Man sues to stop New Orleans from removing Confederate statue

 On Sunday, supporters of the monuments, some waving Confederate flags, clashed with demonstrators near the site of a statue honoring Confederate General Robert E. Lee that is also slated for removal.

-In recent years, a string of southern states have moved Confederate-era monuments to museums, an effort that intensified after the June 17, 2015 massacre of nine blacks in a Charleston, South Carolina, church at the hands of a white supremacist.
+In recent years, a string of southern states have moved Confederate-era monuments to museums, an effort that intensified after the June 17, 2015, massacre of nine blacks in a Charleston, South Carolina, church by a white supremacist.

+Reporting by Laila Kearney in New York and Alex Dobuzinskis in Los Angeles; Editing by Paul Simao and Michael Perry